micrologai/microlog/README.md

 ![Example run of microlog](https://github.com/micrologai/microlog/raw/main/microlog/images/zoomedin.png)

-In the above example, we panned the flame graph by grabbing it with the mouse and zoomed in using the scrollwheel on the mouse.
+In the above example, we panned the flame graph by grabbing it with the mouse and zoomed in using the scroll wheel on the mouse.

-In addition, we clicked on a method call in the flame graph, which is now highlight in red.
-A moveable popup dialog shows details about the method, such as average CPU during the call.
-A CPU percentage below 100% means the process is involved in reading or writing files on the local disk, loading or sending data over sockets, loading new modules (requiring disk I/O), or async or thread synchronization, or other system level event handling using `select` or event handlers.
+In addition, we clicked on a method call in the flame graph, which is now highlighted in red.
+A moveable popup dialog shows details about the method, such as the average CPU during the call.
+A CPU percentage below 100% means the process is involved in reading or writing files on the local disk, loading or sending data over sockets, loading new modules (requiring disk I/O), async or thread synchronization, or other system-level event handling using `select` or event handlers.

-Low CPU typically indicates a bottleneck and warrants in-depth investigation.
+A low CPU typically indicates a bottleneck and warrants in-depth investigation.

 ## Timeline Anomaly Detection